 The 2016 Dialogue dived deeper into the stakeholder engagement elements of managing human rights-related risks.

-In 2017, the Dialogue will explore the elements of human rights due diligence.
+The 2017 Dialogue explored the elements of human rights due diligence.

 2017 Dialogue: Human Rights Due Diligence